“This post was originally published in [2022] and has been fully updated for 2026 with new data and tools.”

 You also might be wondering about bug spray and brands like OFF.
 I don’t use or recommend bug spray due to the chemicals.
 Anything you put on your skin can go into your bloodstream.

-You might be wondering why I’ve been fascinated with Cuenca Ecuador.
-One reason is there are no damn mosquitos, but another is the weather.
+You might be wondering why I’ve been fascinated with Cuenca, Ecuador.
+One reason is that there are no damn mosquitoes, but another is the weather.

 Just look at the weather every month of the year.